 Personal Wireless Router

-CUIT offers personal wireless routers for sale and installation in UAH (University Apartment Housing) units that currently have CUIT-wired Ethernet service.
+CUIT offers personal wireless routers for sale to use in UAH (University Apartment Housing) units that currently have CUIT-wired Ethernet service.
 These apartments generally have 100baseT Ethernet jacks which can handle the fastest, most up-to-date wireless routers.
 Some UAH buildings are using slower 10 mb/s connections, but using a robust wireless router is still advisable to maximize coverage distance.

-To take advantage of these network connections, provide you with high-quality hardware, and set up a reliable and secure home network, CUIT offers two wireless router and home network installation packages to residents of these Columbia-owned apartments.
+To take advantage of these network connections, provide you with high-quality hardware, and set up a reliable and secure home network, CUIT offers two wireless routers for sale to residents of these Columbia-owned apartments.

 To sign up for one of these packages, please note that you must already have a CUIT Ethernet jack.
 If you don’t have one, you can submit a request via the ApartmentNet service page.

-Please Note: These routers are available only as part of the wireless router and home installation package and are not available for sale individually.
-Payment must be made via personal check or money order (payable to Columbia University).
-Unfortunately CUIT cannot accept cash, credit card or bill to student accounts or rent.
+Please Note: Payment must be made via personal check or money order (payable to Columbia University).
+Unfortunately CUIT cannot accept cash, credit card, or bill to student accounts or rent.

-To ensure that your home wireless network is reliable and secure, and to take full advantage of wireless connectivity in your home, the CUIT technician will also setup a wireless home network connecting up to two of your personal computers.
-The cost of this is included in the installation charge.
 Please note that a reliable wireless network may not cover every area of your apartment, depending on the structure of the building, the layout of your unit, and the number of other wireless networks in the area.
+Units larger than a studio or a small one-bedroom should opt for the more powerful devices to ensure as much coverage as possible.

 Wireless Router & Home Network Request and Installation Procedure